Step 6: Set Up Triggers

 Triggers are different ways to start your automation:

-- Airtable button: Click a button in your Airtable base
+- Manual trigger: Click a button in your Airtable base

 - Webhook: Call a URL from another app